-- 1. To undertake cooperative planning with the Towns of Elk Point and St. Paul. - 2.
+- 1. To undertake cooperative planning with the Towns of Elk Point, and St. Paul and Summer Village of Horseshoe Bay. - 2.
 To coordinate land use policies for the boundary areas which are mutually beneficial to both the Towns and the County. - 3.
 To coordinate the provision of roads, facilities, and other services that serve residents of both municipalities.

-- 1. The County will continue to support the Inter-municipal Development Plans of both St. Paul and Elk Point to address issues of mutual concern and to ensure that development in either municipality complements the existing and future land uses of the other municipality. - The County will endeavour to ensure that development adjacent to highways meet prescribed exterior design requirements for commercial and industrial business buildings, through its Land Use Bylaw and as prescribed within the Elk Point Inter-municipal Development Plan. - 3.
-The County will discourage, whenever possible, development or uses that may have a negative impact on adjacent uses in St. Paul and Elk Point.
+- -The County will continue to support the Inter-municipal Development Plans of both St. Paul, and-Elk Point and Summer Village of Horseshoe Bay to address issues of mutual concern and to ensure that development in either municipality complements the existing and future land uses of the other municipality. - 2.
+The County will endeavour to ensure that development adjacent to highways meet prescribed exterior design requirements for commercial and industrial business buildings, through its Land Use Bylaw and as prescribed within the Elk Point Inter-municipal Development Plan. - 3.
+The County will discourage, whenever possible, development or uses that may have a negative impact on adjacent uses in St. Paul, and Elk Point and Summer Village of Horseshoe Bay.